This post may contain affiliate links. Please see my disclosure policy for details.

 Warsaw has a pretty complex wartime history, which is worth researching before you visit.

 The independence, the attacks during the war, the Warsaw Rising and the rise and fall of communism here all contribute to this amazing triumphant city and what it is today.

-Here’s a quick city guide to help you explore the incredible Warszawa!
+Here’s the ultimate Warsaw travel guide to help you explore the incredible Warszawa!

 If you’re heading here by train, there are plenty of intercity train connections from Wroclaw, Gdansk and Krakow and vice versa.

 Train travel is relatively cheap in Poland at certain times of the day, make sure you check your train ticket prices at the information counter.